7 Essential RN Interview Questions to Ask

 Finding a qualified, reliable, and top-performing registered nurse (RN) is vital to your organization.
 As a part of the nurse management team, knowing which RN interview questions to ask is just as important as writing a great nurse job description.
 These questions will help you narrow your applicant pool down to your best candidates.

-Now that you have the tools to ensure a positive and fruitful interview, here are some of the top questions to ask your RN candidates.
+Now that you have some ideas on how to structure and style your interview, here are 10 example questions to ask your RN candidates.

 1. What about our facility and this position inspired you to apply?

-The reply to this question provides insight into the nurse’s interest in joining your organization.
-It demonstrates how well they researched your residence or facility and whether their values complement yours.
-This RN interview question also sheds light on how well the nurse understands the role and its responsibilities.
+Answers can reveal how well a nurse has researched your facility and patient population and whether their values complement yours.
+Questions like this one also shed light on how well the nurse understands the role and its responsibilities.

 Tip: Someone who can describe your mission and values and explain how they can fulfill the role is engaged and invested in your organization.